Hindustani grammar: Overview

-The Hindustani verbal system is largely structured around a combination of aspect and tense/mood.
+The Hindustani verbal system is largely structured around a combination of aspect, tense and mood.
 Like the nominal system, the Hindustani verb involves successive layers of (inflectional) elements to the right of the lexical base.

 Hindustani has 3 aspects: perfective, habitual, and progressive, each having overt morphological correlates.
 These are participle forms, inflecting for gender and number by way of a vowel termination, like adjectives.
 The perfective, though displaying a "number of irregularities and morphophonemic adjustments", is the simplest, being just the verb stem followed by the agreement vowel.
 The habitual forms from the imperfective participle; verb stem, plus -t-, then vowel.
 The continuous forms periphrastically through compounding (see below) with the perfective of rahnā "to stay".

 The copula honā "to be" can be put into five grammatical moods: indicative, presumptive, subjunctive, contrafactual, and imperative.
 Used both in basic predicative/existential sentences and as verbal auxiliaries to aspectual forms, these constitute the basis of tense and mood.

 Non-aspectual forms include the infinitive, the imperative, and the conjunctive.
 Mentioned morphological conditions such as the subjunctive, "presumptive", etc. are applicable to both copula roots for auxiliary usage with aspectual forms and to non-copula roots directly for often unspecified (non-aspectual) finite forms.

 Finite verbal agreement is with the nominative subject, except in the transitive perfective, where it is with the direct object, with the erstwhile subject taking the ergative construction -ne (see postpositions above).
 The perfective aspect thus displays split ergativity.

-Tabled below on the left are the paradigms for adjectival concord (^{A}), here only slightly different from that introduced previously: the f. pl. can nasalise under certain conditions.
+Tabled below on the left are the paradigms for adjectival concord (^{A}), here only slightly different from that introduced previously: the feminine plural can nasalise under certain conditions.
 To the right are the paradigms for personal concord (^{P}), used by the subjunctive.